-Perhaps you’ve tried a version of the popular line ‘you’re just so sexy, you drive me crazy!’
+Perhaps you’ve tried a version of the popular line ‘you’re just so sexy, I can’t help it!’

 Or the equally unimpressive ‘sorry…’

-The reality is that there aren’t any magic words that can make an ongoing sex problem OK other than ‘shall we talk about it?’
+The reality is that there aren’t any magic words that can make an ongoing sex problem better, other than ‘shall we talk about it?’

-In this article, I’ll be looking at ways to talk to your partner about a sex problem.
+In this article, I’ll be looking at better ways to discuss a sex problem.
 I’ll be using the specific example of premature ejaculation as it’s the main topic on this site.